-- First, the proposed amendments revise the Ordinance to provide for interest to be paid on contributions in a member's Membership Account through the date of disbursement, not the date of the member's death or termination. - Second, the proposed amendments delete the last sentence of the third paragraph of the Ordinance to eliminate the requirement that RPS track annuity payments paid to beneficiaries in order to pay any excess of the Membership Account after the annuity payments are completed.
+First, the proposed amendments revise the first and second paragraphs of the Ordinance to provide for interest to be paid on contributions in a member's Membership Account through the date of disbursement, not the date of the member's death or termination.

+Second, the proposed amendments delete the last sentence of the second paragraph of the Ordinance to eliminate the requirement that RPS track annuity payments paid to beneficiaries in order to pay any excess of the Membership Account after the annuity payments are completed.